SW-e/ADAmantiumForgers/index.md

 To find communities amongst YouTube channels, we created a graph using user comments.
 The graph was created as follows:
 If Alice comments on Video 1 of channel A and on video 2 of channel B, we create an edge of weight 1 between channel A and B.

-For time purposes, we used only a subset of the comment for the graph generation (approx 17 hours of running time for graph generation)
+For time purposes, we used only a subset of the comment for the graph generation. (approx 17 hours of running time for graph generation)

 We then run the Louvain algorithm to find some communities

 ### Dataset cleaning

 Success !
 We did get communities rapidly.
-But some communities do not seem to have their videos in english or have any interest in the politics of USA.
+But some communities do not seem to have their videos in English or have any interest in the politics of the USA.
 By checking out the biggest channels of each community, we can quickly get an idea of which communities are of interest to us or not.
 We can discard the unnecessary ones.

 <img
     style="display: block;